sugoi/heptacat/README.md

 node-m$ cd ..
 ~~~~

-**2.** Copy the project file, edit it to point to the local repository.
+**2.** Copy the project file, edit it to point to the local
-Also let us specify the worker name `worker0` for it.
+repository.
+Also let us specify the worker name `worker0` for
+it.
+Worker name must not contain whitespace characters.

 ~~~~ bash
 heptacat-test$ mkdir node-w0